Michigan Artist Relief Fund

-Michigan Music Alliance and Walk the Beat are both 501c3s based in West Michigan.
+Michigan Music Alliance is a 501c3s based in West Michigan.
 Our main activity at MMA is providing music business education programming and community building events, but since we had to cancel everything for the spring and summer, we decided to set up a fund to help people instead.
-Crooked Tree Creative is helping us with graphics, press, and getting the word out.

 Is this legal?

 Yes.
 As a 501c3 we can collect tax deductible donations.
 Our Tax ID number is 81-2947112.
 We will be asking for W9s from everyone applying for funding.
 Anyone related to a board member or employee of Walk the Beat or Michigan Music Alliance can not apply for the fund.

 Any Michigan dwelling, full-time gigging musician who can be legally paid in the US who has had work cancelled by the COVID-19 outbreak.
 We need a W9 so we can track these payments.
 We will be asking artists if they are willing to share how the fund helped them so donors can see the impact first hand.